blacktop/ipsw/www/docs/cli/ipsw/dyld/symaddr.md

 ### Options

 ```
   -a, --all             Find all symbol matches
   -b, --binds           Also search LC_DYLD_INFO binds
   -h, --help            help for symaddr
   -i, --image string    dylib image to search
       --in string       Path to JSON file containing list of symbols to lookup
-      --out string     Path to output JSON file
+  -o, --output string   Path to output JSON file
 ```

 ### Options inherited from parent commands